samietex/samietex/README.md

-### Hi there 👋
+### Hi there, 👋

-**Welcome to my GitHub profile...I know what you are here for🌚...Hear me out...I am a Data Analyst, and here's why😀**
+**Welcome to my GitHub profile...Thanks for stopping by.**

 #### About Me 💻 📊

-I am a Data Analyst with experience using Python, Power BI, and SQL for data extraction, wrangling, cleaning, transformation, modeling, analysis, and visualization.
+Hello guys, I am Samuel Shaibu.
+I do a bit of data analysis and machine learning, so I can refer to myself as a data Scientist.
+Over the years, I have gathered expertise and experience with tools and programming languages like Python, Power BI, and SQL.
+I have built personal projects surrounding data extraction, wrangling, cleaning, transformation, modeling, analysis, machine learning, artificial intelligence, and visualization.

+I recently graduated with a bachelor of science degree from the department of Mechanical engineering at the University of Ibadan.
+My final year project was on Energy Grid Optimization using Deep Machine Learning.
+The project is still ongoing, where I am building multiple deep learning models for detecting faults and forecasting load demand.
+The objective of the project also encompasses building a tracker dashboard using Microsoft Power BI for IBEDC.

-I specifically use Power BI for building reports and dashboards that communicates insights in a more structured way.
+I specifically use Power BI for building reports and dashboards that communicate insights in a more structured way.
 You can check out some of my [Power BI projects](https://community.powerbi.com/t5/user/viewprofilepage/user-id/289450)

-I also use Python and other Python libraries like Pandas, Numpy, Matplotlib.pyplot, Seaborn, Keras, Tensorflow, etc. for building data preprocessing, feature engineering, and for building machine learning/deep learning models.
+I also use Python and other Python libraries like Pandas, Numpy, Matplotlib.pyplot, Seaborn, Keras, Tensorflow, etc. for building data preprocessing, feature engineering, and machine learning and deep learning models.

-Currently, I am working on personal projects, creating related contents and open to collaborations and remote contract jobs.
+Currently, I am working on personal projects, creating related content, and am open to collaborations and remote contract jobs.

 #### Certification(s)